Kevinadiputra/Tugas3-Algoritma-struktur-data-Flowchart--JAVA/README.md

 # Task 3 - Algorithm & Data Structure - Flowchart - JAVA

 **September 22, 2023**
 This repository contains Task 3 on algorithms and data structures related to flowcharts.
-In this assignment, I was tasked with creating flowcharts for various scenarios and then implementing Java scripts that follow the flowcharts' logic.
+In this assignment, I was tasked with creating flowcharts for various scenarios and then implementing Java that follow the flowcharts' logic.

 I have organized this repository into two folders.
 The first folder contains Java files with scripts that I created according to my flowcharts.
-In this folder, you may encounter some flowcharts that may have inaccuracies in terms of formulas or their flow, which could affect the functionality of the Java scripts I have created.
+In this folder, you may encounter some flowcharts that may have inaccuracies in terms of formulas or their flow, which could affect the functionality of the Java I have created.

 As for the second folder, I have filled it with flowcharts that I have improved by researching online and consulting with others.
 All Java scripts for the cases in this folder can be executed with the appropriate functionality.

 **ATTENTION**

-To run these Java script programs, you only need to compile them and run them in an Integrated Development Environment (IDE) such as Intellij IDEA, Netbeans, Oracle, or a text editor like Visual Studio Code, Sublime Text, or Notepad++.
+To run these Java programs, you only need to compile them and run them in an Integrated Development Environment (IDE) such as Intellij IDEA, Netbeans, Oracle, or a text editor like Visual Studio Code, Sublime Text, or Notepad++.
 Before running these programs, you must remove the comment markers at the beginning and end of each script (/* and */), so that the script turns color.
 Do not forget to restore the comment markers to avoid conflicts that could lead to errors in the running program.